ShadowIgnition/I2Loc-LocalizedStringPreview/README.md

 3. Save your script and go back to the Unity Editor.
 Open the Inspector for the object that contains the script you just modified.

 4. In the Inspector, you will now see a preview of the localized string value associated with the `myLocalizedString` field.

+### Searching for Available Terms

+When using the attribute, select the search button beside a supported LocalizedString field to search available terms.

 ## Notes